 What is environmental due diligence?

 Environmental due diligence is the process of assessing the environmental risks and liabilities associated with a target company prior to a transaction.
-It aims to identify potential issues related to soil contamination, waste management, pollutant emissions and regulatory compliance.
+It aims to identify potential issues related to soil contamination, waste management, pollutant emissions, and regulatory compliance.

 Key components of environmental due diligence